dennisdunn/dennisdunn.github.io/_posts/2022-05-01-practical-parsing-with-parser-combinators.md

 * Type 2 - Context free
 * Type 3 - Regular

 The major difference between these different types of formal language is the amount of information that needs to be retained to properly parse sentences in that language.
 An example of a Type 3 language is the comma-separated-values format; the data is 2-dimensional, without any nesting, and can be processed with a simple finite state automaton.
-I’m sure that most of you, like Kevin, have used regular expressions to process a CSV file.
-It’s no coincidence that regular expressions are used to process regular languages!
+I'm sure that most of you, like Kevin, have used regular expressions to process a CSV file.
+It's no coincidence that regular expressions are used to process regular languages!

 The thing that stumped Kevin was that the sentences he was dealing with contained nested elements.
 It was like trying to parse an HTML file with regular expressions; what do you do when you come to an opening tag before you find the closing tag for the one you are currently on?
 Kevin discovered that he was dealing with a Type 2 context free language.

 Kevin needed to level up his parsing skills!

-## What’s the solution?
+## What's the solution?

 There are plenty of tools to build parsers for context-free and context-sensitive languages such as